OpenTimer/OpenTimer/README.md

 bin/  include/  lib/
 ```

-Now create a `app.cpp` file that does nothing but dump the timer details.
+Now create a `app.cpp` file under `/tmp` that does nothing but dumps the timer details.

 ```cpp
 #include <ot/timer/timer.hpp>